twr14152/c_cpp_scratchpad/README.md

 # c_scratchpad

 This is a repository I'm using to learn C.
+A wasteland of code used only to aid in understanding how certain features work.

 Books used.
 - The C Programming Language 2e - tcpl